clowee/OpenSZZ-Cloud-Native/README.md

 SERVER=http://localhost => URL where the dispatcher server it is reachable.

+<p>Configure the email address from which you want to send the confirmation email (tested with gmail accounts)
+EMAIL=
+PASS=

 # How to Run
 <b>Just run the following command</b>
 ```